maarxx/SmarterScheduling/README.md

 An interesting case is medical conditions that result in bed rest but do not require immediate treatment.
 This includes generally missing Health, for injuries that have already been Treated, and Treated Diseases with Immunity, such as Plague / Malaria / Flu / etc.

 These conditions are very disruptive to your colony.
 Your pawn lays in bed, and does nothing, and furthermore disrupts other colonists to feed them.
-Sometimes, you want this, especially with Immunity, but sometimes, they need to get their asses out of bed every now and then, to feed themselves, or go to Psyche for Joy and Mood before they suffer a mental break.
+Sometimes, you want this, especially with Immunity, but sometimes, they need to get their asses out of bed every now and then, to feed themselves, or go to Psyche for Joy and Mood before they suffer a mental break in your Hospital or Dormitory.

 Therefore, the mod provides two more options for how such cases should be handled: